 Horse Racing

-The world of horse racing—both at sanctioned tracks and unsanctioned “bush” tracks—is desperately in need of reform, as horses routinely break down on racetracks across the country, pushed to their physical limits.
-AWI was instrumental in securing passage of the Horseracing Integrity and Safety Act—historic legislation enacted in 2020 and aimed at cleaning up thoroughbred racing in the United States.
+The world of horse racing—both at sanctioned tracks and unsanctioned “bush” tracks—is desperately in need of reform, as horses routinely break down on racetracks across the country, pushed to and beyond their physical limits.
+AWI was instrumental in securing passage of the Horseracing Integrity and Safety Act (HISA)—historic legislation enacted in 2020 and aimed at cleaning up thoroughbred racing in the United States.
 Subsequently, AWI has pushed for the robust implementation of “anti-doping and medication control” regulations and racetrack safety rules.
 We submitted multiple regulatory comments to the Federal Trade Commission, which ultimately approved HISA’s proposed regulations (citing AWI’s comments in the order approving the anti-doping and medication control rule).
 However, further reforms are still necessary to protect racehorses in the United States, including breeding and training reforms.
 AWI is staunchly opposed to unsanctioned horse racing at bush tracks, where equine cruelty, criminal activity, and biosecurity threats abound.

 Horse Soring

 Horse soring involves the intentional infliction of pain on Tennessee walking horses and related breeds to achieve a distinct high-stepping gait that is rewarded in the show ring.
 Soring methods include applying diesel fuel and kerosene to burn the skin of horses’ legs, grinding down hooves to expose sensitive tissues, and applying sharp or abrasive objects to tender areas.
 When the Horse Protection Act (HPA) was enacted in 1970, it was intended to shield horses from the barbaric practices associated with soring.
 For over 50 years, however, soring has persisted because of glaring problems with oversight and enforcement of the law.
-A historic win for equine welfare was achieved in May 2024 when the US Department of Agriculture finalized long-awaited Horse Protection Act regulations.
-Among other things, the improved regulations will eliminate the ineffectual industry self-policing scheme, prohibit use of the pain-inflicting devices associated with soring, and bolster the ability of inspectors to detect evidence of abuse.
-The new rule takes effect on February 1, 2025, and AWI will continue to work to ensure that the new regulations are properly implemented.

-While the improvements to the HPA are critical to curbing horse soring, we can do more to end this abuse by passing the Prevent All Soring Tactics (PAST) Act.
+We can do more to end this abuse by passing the Prevent All Soring Tactics (PAST) Act.
 Learn more about this federal bill to protect horses from soring.